 New York, NY 10128

-Accepted students will be notified by phone; all other students will be accepted via email.
+Students will be notified via email.
 Once accepted, students are expected to register promptly so that notification of wait-listed students and those not accepted is not delayed.
 If you need to withdraw, please alert the Poetry Center so that someone from the wait-list may take your spot.
+If you must withdraw from a class, please refer to 92Y's refund policies.

 We may combine information you've shared with us through your application, ticketing and donor history at 92nd Street Y, along with publicly available information to enhance and personalize our communications with you about events that may be of interest to you, or for other promotional purposes.